-including (pre-)processing methods for data derived from remote sensing images (including the type of sensors and the details of the images used): Land Use Change Matrixes produced by intersecting these maps.
-These matrices can be reviewed in the FREL TOOL CR.
-Annualized Land Use Change Matrixes produced by interpolating the land use change matrices.
-These matrices can also be reviewed in the FREL TOOL CR.
+(including the type of sensors and the details of the images used): • Annualized Land Use Change Matrixes produced by interpolating the land use change matrices.
+These matrices can also be reviewed in the FREL TOOL.
 Spatial level (local, regional, national or international): National, stratified in six forest types and sub-categories "primary" and "secondary forests and tree plantations"; the latter, divided in age cohorts: 1985, 1986-91, 1992-97, 1998-01, 2002-07, 2008-11, 2012-13.
-Discussion of key uncertainties for this parameter: As mentioned for previous parameters, AD uncertainty is high.
-Estimation of accuracy, precision, and/or confidence level, as applicable and an explanation of assumptions/methodology in the estimation: The methods for conducting the uncertainty analysis are fully described in a separate report .
-The section dedicated to deforestation mentioned AD uncertainty is high, with a relative error of 20% for the AD in secondary forests and tree plantations combined, with a 90% of confidence.
+Discussion of key uncertainties for this parameter: The uncertainty of the deforestation activity data comes from the process of creating land use change maps.
+Estimation of accuracy, precision, and/or confidence level, as applicable and an explanation of assumptions/methodology in the estimation: As described in Section 12 , deforestation has a relative error of 31% for the enhancement of C forest stocks from forest reforestation (secondary forests) activity data at a 90% confidence level.